The Road to Exhibition

 Museum Team

-Angela Linn - Angela is the Senior Collections Manager of Ethnology & History at UAMN and is the project lead for the Bus.
+Angela Linn - Dr. Linn is the Senior Collections Manager of Ethnology & History at UAMN and is the project lead for the Bus.
 She is the person who is responsible for the direct care of the bus and related objects under the state repository agreement, and is an advocate for including diverse and inclusive decision-making on this project.

 Roger Topp - Roger is the Director of Exhibits, Design, and Digital Media at UAMN.
 He is co-facilitating the work of the interpretive team and leads his staff to develop the design, fabrication, and installation of the exhibit.
 He also is leading the efforts associated with the digital media components for the virtual exhibit.